Brooklands Community Park

 Where you’ll find it…

 Large free car park on Sopwith Drive, Weybridge, nearest postcode KT13 0XF.
 Grid reference TQ 06523 61616.
+What3Words: hugs.regime.digit.
 Find it just off the roundabout, near the large Tesco Extra on Barnes Wallis Drive.
 The car park is open Mon to Friday from 7:30am, and Saturday, Sunday and Bank Holidays from 9:00am.
 Closing times vary throughout the year and are displayed on notices in the car park.

 What you’ll find there…

 Brooklands Community Park is quite unique.
 The birthplace of British motor sport, where in 1907, wealthy landowner Hugh Locke King built the world’s first purpose-built circuit and hosted the first British Grand Prix.
 Impressive sections of the banked track remain intact here and on neighbouring Barnes Wallis Drive.
-For anyone interested in motor racing it’s an absolute must!
+For anyone interested in motor racing it’s a must.

 And if you’re interested in aviation or wartime history, you’ll know immediately, from parking instructions above, that aviation history has also been made here!
 Many Sopwith planes were developed and flown here, and Barnes Wallis designed his famous “bouncing” bomb, right here at Brooklands.
 Find out all about this amazing history in the neighbouring Brooklands Museum.